United States Treasury security: U.S. savings bonds

 Savings bonds were created in 1935, and, in the form of Series E bonds, also known as war bonds, were widely sold to finance World War II.
 Unlike Treasury Bonds, they are not marketable, being redeemable only by the original purchaser (or beneficiary in case of death).
 They remained popular after the end of WWII, often used for personal savings and given as gifts.
 In 2002, the Treasury Department started changing the savings bond program by lowering interest rates and closing its marketing offices.
 As of January 1, 2012, financial institutions no longer sell paper savings bonds.

 Savings bonds are currently offered in two forms, Series EE and Series I bonds.
 Series EE bonds pay a fixed rate but are guaranteed to pay at least double the purchase price when they reach initial maturity at 20 years; if the compounded interest has not resulted in a doubling of the initial purchase amount, the Treasury makes a one-time adjustment at 20 years to make up the difference.
-They continue to pay interest until 30 years. but the program was discontinued as of January 1, 2025.
+They continue to pay interest until 30 years.